-- Suspicious machine-to-machine communications: Attackers rely on unpatched versions of Microsoft Windows, device mis-configurations and other endpoint vulnerabilities to rapidly exploit many networked machines at once.
-For example, the “EternalBlue” exploit taking advantage of a Microsoft Server Message Block (SMB) vulnerability propelled high-profile attacks like WannaCry.
-Patching these known vulnerabilities is a must, but networks should also be monitored for attempts to exploit attack vectors like SMB, hidden in the noise of everyday traffic.
+- Suspicious machine-to-machine communications.
+Attackers rely on unpatched versions of Microsoft Windows, device misconfigurations, and other endpoint vulnerabilities to rapidly exploit many networked machines at once.
+For example, the EternalBlue exploit taking advantage of a Microsoft Server Message Block (SMB) vulnerability propelled high-profile attacks like WannaCry.
+Patching these known vulnerabilities is a must, but networks should also be monitored for attempts to exploit attack vectors, such as SMB, hidden in the noise of everyday traffic.

-- Anomalous mapping activity: In physical and cybercrime alike, robbers study the victim carefully to learn “where” valuables are stored, “how” they are secured and “what” defenders’ response times look like, once an alarm or getaway is in progress.
-For ransomware operators, this means gaining entry to a victim’s network and quietly casing connected offices, networked equipment and cloud or back-end infrastructure to determine where to most effectively seed hijacking malware and sabotage back-up mechanisms.
+- Anomalous mapping activity.
+In physical crime and cybercrime alike, robbers study the victim carefully to learn where valuables are stored, how they are secured, and what defenders’ response times look like once an alarm or getaway is in progress.
+For ransomware operators, this means gaining entry to a victim’s network and quietly casing connected offices, networked equipment, and cloud or back-end infrastructure to determine where to most effectively seed hijacking malware and sabotage backup mechanisms.
 This necessary step, often requiring days, affords defenders extra time to spot precursor activity and expel intruders, if telltale reconnaissance signs are spotted quickly.

-- Suspicious use of account credentials: Using stolen, but valid login credentials for email, messaging and other applications is a popular intrusion method.
-Legitimate users’ activity is less likely to draw suspicion and valid credentials based on employee usernames, passwords and contact details can be easily purchased in the cybercrime underground or captured with phishing techniques and social-engineering tricks.
-For example, Pondurance noted for Dark Reading that topical themes are popular with phishers because urgent-sounding themes are useful for convincing people to click on malicious links and attachments.
-For example, last year Pondurance noted a large number of phishers using federal stimulus applications as a theme in phishing email.
-Armed with stolen accounts, ransomware actors can have quiet unfettered access to enormous swaths of network and business systems, particularly if the accounts are those of senior or other privileged users.
-For this reason it is crucial to monitor real-time account behavior to look for activities inconsistent with norms, roles and working hours.
+- Suspicious use of account credentials.
+Using stolen but valid login credentials for email, messaging, and other applications is a popular intrusion method.
+Legitimate user activity is less likely to draw suspicion, and valid credentials based on employee usernames, passwords, and contact details can be easily purchased in the cybercrime underground or captured with phishing techniques and social engineering tricks.
+For example, Pondurance noted for Dark Reading that topical themes are popular with phishers because urgent-sounding messages are useful for convincing people to click on malicious links and attachments.
+For example, last year, Pondurance noted a large number of phishers using federal coronavirus relief applications as a theme in phishing emails.
+Armed with stolen accounts, ransomware actors can have quiet, unfettered access to enormous swaths of network and business systems, particularly if the accounts are those of seniors or other privileged users.
+For this reason, it is crucial to monitor real-time account behavior to look for activities inconsistent with norms, roles, and working hours.